todogroup/todogroup.org/README.md

 git submodule update --init --recursive
 ```

+- which theme is used
+- how to update the theme
+- what files you should edit to customise the look

 ## Running the site locally

+TODO: Requires update as of 15th August 2023

 If you want to edit the content of the site locally: